 So for visa-exempt travellers (like US passengers), operators don’t need to do anything yet under EES – your obligations for them begin later, once ETIAS is live.

-Any operators carrying passengers for payment (Part 135 / charter / commercial bizjet operators) must be registered with EU-LISA to access the carrier interface.
-Operators were expected to complete registration and testing before the October 2025 go-live.
+Any commercial operators (Part 135 / charter / commercial bizjet operators) must be registered with EU-LISA to access the carrier interface.
+Operators were expected to complete registration and testing before the Oct 2025 go-live.
 Latecomers can still apply, but should expect delays before being fully approved to use the system.

-If you’re flying privately and non-commercially, you’re off the hook – you’re not considered a “carrier” and don’t need to register or query anyone (but read more on this below!)
+If you’re flying an owner-operated private non-commercial flight, you’re off the hook – you’re not considered a “carrier” and don’t need to register or query anyone (but read more on this below!)

 ETIAS (coming in late 2026)